sdaberdaku/resume/resume.md

 Experience
 ----------
 ### <span>Aug 2023 -- present</span> &diams; <span>Data Engineering Tech Lead @ Cardo AI</span>
-- Developed a Helm Chart for deploying cost-effective and stable TrinoDB clusters on EKS with Karpenter, using EC2 spot instances for the Trino workers.
-Other features include spill-to-disk and Alluxio cache support on EC2 nodes with NVMe.
+- Developed a Helm Chart for deploying cost-effective and stable TrinoDB clusters on EKS with Karpenter, using EC2 spot instances for the Trino workers, spill-to-disk and Alluxio cache support on NVMe.
 - Developed a multi-account strategy for Cardo AI's AWS environments, for optimal data segregation, cost accounting, security and scalability.
 - Implemented fully-automated deployments of Apache Airflow and Databricks environments with Terraform modules and ArgoCD for various teams in the company, guaranteeing data separation and detailed cost allocation.
 - Developed a Helm Chart for Spark Connect server and Spark Thrift server, which can be used concurrently by multiple Apache Spark applications, effectively optimising infrastructure costs and improving the overall developer experience.